academe/OmniPay-Payone/README.md

 The official PAYONE documentation explains further how this works, and provides sample client code fragments.

+It is highly recommended to use the "hosted iFrame" mode of capturing credit card data.
+It is out of the scope of OmniPay and described in more detail [here](https://github.com/fjbender/simple-php-integration#credit-card-payments).

 ### Client API Authorize

-There are two main modes the client athorize operates in:
+There are two main modes the client authorize operates in:

 * **REDIRECT** - The user POSTs directly to the PAYONE gateway, enters 3D Secure details there if necessary, then is sent back to your site.